How to Handle Vomiting

 Vomiting can be caused by many things, most commonly gastroenteritis (the "stomach flu").
 Vomiting (throwing up) can cause kids to lose fluids, salts, and minerals, so it's important to make sure these are replaced.

-What Should I Do About Vomiting?
+What Can I Do if My Child Is Vomiting?

 1. Don't feed milk products or solid foods to a child who has been vomiting.